solo-io/unik/docs/getting_started.md

   $ cd unik
   $ make install
   ```
-  note: `make install` will take quite a while the first time it runs. the UniK `Makefile` is building all of the Docker images that bundle UniK's dependencies.
+  note: `make install` will take quite a few minutes the first time it runs. the UniK `Makefile` is pulling all of the Docker images that bundle UniK's dependencies.

 2. Configure a Host-Only Network on Virtualbox
   * Open Virtualbox